App-vNext/Polly/docs/advanced/resilience-context.md

 # Resilience context

-The `ResilienceContext` class in Polly provides an execution-scoped instance that accompanies each execution through a Polly resilience strategy.
+The `ResilienceContext` class in Polly provides an execution-scoped instance that accompanies each execution through a Polly resilience pipeline and across all strategies in the pipeline.
 This class serves to share context and facilitate information exchange between the pre-execution, mid-execution, and post-execution phases.

 The resilience context exposes several properties: